Curriculum and Instruction

 Secondary and All-Level Education

 The Department of Curriculum and Instruction offers undergraduate professional development courses for students seeking Secondary certification (7th/8th through 12th grades) or All Level certification (Early Childhood through 12th grades).
-Students major in a content-based teaching field while obtaining pedagogy and educational professional development course work through the Department Curriculum and Instruction.
-The student should obtain advising from both the advisor in his or her major department and from a Curriculum and Instruction faculty mentor.
+Students major in a content-based teaching field while obtaining pedagogy and educational professional development course work through the Department of Curriculum and Instruction.
+The student should obtain advising from both the advisor in his or her major department and from a LeoTeach Advisor.
 Students with bachelor’s degrees who want to teach should consult the Graduate Catalog for requirements leading to certification.

 Students seeking a bachelor’s degree along with teacher certification at the secondary level must complete all university requirements for the Bachelor of Science degree or Bachelor of Arts degree for the area of your major listed in the bachelor’s degree requirements section of this catalog, and any additional requirements established by the university.